 In total, Greenfire has fully renovated six historic buildings and 11 other buildings on campus, four of which are LEED® Certified or higher.
 We razed five buildings and completed more than a dozen tenant buildouts.
 We have also constructed two new parking lots including a two-level parking ramp.
 “The work we’ve done on the campus allowed Greenfire to build a deep bench of experience in several areas, but most importantly, it helped us hone our skills in historic renovation,” said Timmers.
 “Today we truly excel in that category and our expertise can be attributed to what’s been done here over the years.”

-We are grateful for the investment the FCP has made in this campus as it is rich in history and value to the City of Milwaukee and to the historic Concordia Neighborhood.
+We are grateful for the investment the FCPC has made in this campus as it is rich in history and value to the City of Milwaukee and to the historic Concordia Neighborhood.
 We are proud to play a role in bringing this campus back to life for the betterment of the entire community.

-In the past, we shared our story about the work Greenfire has done to renovate the Wgema Campus on Milwaukee’s Near West Side – but that’s just one location where our work has positively impacted a community.
-As an established leader in constructing multifamily residences, Greenfire has been fortunate to work on a variety of community-impact projects in and around Milwaukee.
+In the past, we shared our story about the work Greenfire has done to renovate the Wgema Campus on Milwaukee’s Near West side – but that’s just one location where our work has positively impacted a community.
+As an established leader in constructing multi-family residences, Greenfire has been fortunate to work on a variety of community-impact projects in and around Milwaukee.
 Some of those developments include historic renovation, some are affordable housing, and some are a combination of both.

 Community is a core value at Greenfire, and that commitment is on display throughout our work in the Greater Milwaukee area and down through the Racine Corridor.
 Our work helps revitalize surrounding neighborhoods by bringing new properties to the market that provide quality housing, museums, commercial, retail, and community gathering spaces.
-“Our historic renovations breathe new life into buildings that have fallen into disrepair, restoring the area’s prominent heritage,” said Tom Heinrich, Greenfire’s director of preconstruction.
+“Our historic renovations breathe new life into buildings that have fallen into disrepair, restoring the area’s prominent heritage,” said Tom Heinrich, Greenfire’s Vice President of Preconstruction.
 “Our projects also support the community by employing local trade contractors to carry out the mission of the project making it a success for all parties involved.”

 As the community invests in a project, the project must also invest back into its community.
 To do so, we employ Greenfire-developed practices that maximize participation from local trade contractors.
-As a minority-owned business enterprise, we recognize that the best way to carry out the mission of the project is to hire trade contractors with ties to the community who are just as invested in the project’s success.
+As a 100% minority-owned business enterprise, we recognize that the best way to carry out the mission of the project is to hire trade contractors with ties to the community who are just as invested in the project’s success.
 Our team seeks to establish and maintain relationships with other local, small, Tribal, and minority-owned businesses to support their efforts.
 We set participation goals in all our projects, with expectations to exceed.
 Due to the efforts of our preconstruction team, we are fortunate to possess strong relationships with a large network of quality trade contractors.

 Community is not only a core value at Greenfire, but also a guiding principle for how we carry ourselves every day.
 As a subsidiary of the Forest County Potawatomi Community (FCPC) we reverberate the FCP Foundation mission to promote economic opportunity, strengthen communities, and demonstrate responsible citizenship by assisting and supporting charitable organizations.